scribe-org/Scribe-iOS/CONTRIBUTING.md

    - In the top bar select Scribe as the scheme
      - If you're debugging you'll need to select the keyboard you're testing as the scheme (see the [note on debugging](#note-on-debugging) below)
    - Select a device to run the app on
-   - Press the run button marked "Start the active scheme"
+   - Press the run button marked `Start the active scheme`

 From there code edits that are made will be reflected in the app each time the active scheme is restarted.